GuenterQuast/mimoCoRB/builddoc/index.rst

 The example coming with this package contains two more convenience functions, one for an observer process displaying a random sample of waveforms in an oscilloscope display, and a second one for on-line analysis and histogramming of buffer data.
-The addendum to the configuration looks as follows:
+The necessary addendum to the configuration looks as follows:

 .. code-block:: yaml

-  # --- the following functions are optioal
+  # --- the following functions are optional
     - Fkt_4:
         file_name: "modules/plot_waveform"
         fkt_name: "plot_waveform"